ImtiazVision/Java/Notes.md

 - For jobs that may be specified in terms of related subtasks, a recursive technique is most helpful.

 - When compared to iterative code, recursive code takes less time to write.
+We just need to declare the base case and recursive case for a recursive method, therefore the code is simpler and shorter than iterative code.

 - When loops are compiled or interpreted, they are usually turned to recursive methods.